fgg89/portmonitoring/README.md

 -e / list of comma-separated port numbers to be excluded in the report
 ```

-If no argument is specific, the script will report at a default interval and no whitelisting will take place.
+If no argument is specified, the script will report at a default interval (i.e. 60s) and no whitelisting will take place.

-NOTE: Only basic input validation is implemented at the moment of writing this.

 It is possible to build the image locally via the provided Dockerfile: